worikgh/lpx_ctl/README.md

 # Patterns on LPX Novation

-Use a Novation LPX controller to control MIDI devices.
+Use a Novation LPX controller as a MIDI instrument.

-Control the pad colours (normal colour and colour when the pad is pressed), individually or in groups.
+Define and control the pad colours and issue MIDI Note messages

+**TODO** The code is assuming channel 1 and that NOTEOFF is a NOTEON with velocity 0

 ## Sections - Colour and Note